-Based on the audit data, it's clear that Village Halls in East Devon offer their rural communities social, recreational, physical and mental wellbeing activities on their doorstep.
+Based on the audit data, it's clear that Village Halls in Devon offer their rural communities social, recreational, physical and mental wellbeing activities on their doorstep.
 With an ageing population, such local opportunities to socialise/exercise/be creative can be a lifeline to reduce loneliness and social isolation.
 With so many closures of rural pubs, shops and post offices the social interactions that used to naturally take place when queuing for your pint of milk no longer happen.
 Without a Village Hall, the last of these social lifelines would be lost.

-5) KEY FUNCTIONS OF VILLAGE HALLS

-Village Halls provide facilities for recreation, social welfare activities and they undoubtedly improve the lives of the local people they engage.
+5) KEY FUNCTIONS OF VILLAGE HALLS Village Halls provide facilities for recreation, social welfare activities and they undoubtedly improve the lives of the local people they engage.
 The role of these local assets varies according to the needs of their community but have similarities in the fact that they aim to support their communities, reducing rural isolation and loneliness.

-- Our Village Halls need increased levels of specialist training and support to continue their current offer, building sustainability and adapting for the future. - 2 They need support in providing those lost services to their community. - Hall committees need help in community engagement and coproduction activities, to find out what their community needs/wants from its Village Hall. - Working together in hubs is one way that hall committees can feel less isolated and more supported in their efforts, but these hubs need to be backed up with formal training and information and advice services.

-75% of East Devon Village Halls provide physical activities

-61% of halls put on regular social activities

-13% of halls regularly hold learning opportunities in the form of talks or workshops

-8% of Village Halls told us they provide a post office or library service

-8% have a community shop, market, community fridge or food bank
+5.1 RECOMMENDATIONS - Our Village Halls need increased levels of specialist training and support to continue their current offer, building sustainability and adapting for the future. - Village Halls are underutilised assets with huge potential to provide place based support as rural community hubs, but additional support is required to enable them to facilitate outreach services to their communities. - Hall committees need help in community engagement and coproduction activities, to find out what their community needs/wants from its Village Hall. - Working together in hubs is one way that hall committees can feel less isolated and more supported in their efforts, but these hubs need to be backed up with formal training and information and advice services.
+5.2 KEY FINDINGS 71% of Village Halls provide physical activities 55% of halls put on regular social activities 16% of halls regularly hold learning opportunities in the form of talks or workshops 5% of Village Halls told us they provide a post office or library service 7% have a community shop, market, community fridge or food bank

-How East Devon Village Halls support their communities:
+How village halls support their communities: